Svtd1234/iot-13-2025/README.md

 # iot-13-2025
-My first repo for IOT group 13
+My first repo for IOT group 13 in 2025